saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 An object is similar to a Python dictionary and an array is similar to a list in Python.

 The values that you will find in these data structures are the following:
--	String: 0 or more Unicode characters
+-	String (0 or more Unicode characters)
--	Number: an integer or float
+-	Number (integer or float)
 -	true
 -	false
 -	null
 -	Object
 -	Array

 JSON is case-sensitive, does not care about whitespaces and does not offer a way to put in any comments.
 Another thing that is nice to know is that every JSON file is also a valid YAML file.